Dan and Farris Wilks: Farris Wilks

 Farris Wilks is married to Jo Ann and is the father of 11 children.
 He is the current pastor and bishop of the Assembly of Yahweh (7th day) near Cisco.
-In sermons, he has denounced homosexuality and abortion rights.
+In sermons, he has denounced homosexuality and abortion.

 Dan Wilks

 Dan Wilks is married, with six children, and lives in Cisco, Texas.

-Frac Tech
+Frac Tech and subsequent business ventures

 In 2002, the brothers founded a hydraulic fracturing company called Frac Tech.
 In 2011 they sold their 70% interest in Frac Tech for $3.5 billion.

+After selling Frac Tech in 2011, Dan and Farris Wilks continued to invest in the oil-field services sector.
+In 2025, the Wilks family office acquired roughly a 10 percent equity stake in U.S. Well Services, contributing about $47.5 million to the company.
+The purchase expanded their influence in the hydraulic-fracturing industry and marked one of the brothers' largest public investments since leaving Frac Tech.

+Their company ProFrac entered a licensing and equipment-development agreement with U.S. Well Services to produce and operate electric hydraulic-fracturing fleets, which are designed to reduce emissions compared with traditional diesel-powered systems.

+Dan Wilks acquired an active stake in NexTier Oilfield Solutions, describing the firm’s shares as undervalued and signaling potential interest in influencing corporate strategy.
+Industry reports noted that this continued investment activity suggests the Wilks brothers remain significant players in the consolidation and technological evolution of the U.S. fracking-services sector.

 Real estate holdings

 Idaho

 As early as 2016 Dan and Farris Wilks began purchasing large quantities of land in Central Idaho, mainly in Ada, Boise, and Valley counties.
 They restricted access to the locals with gates, with anti-vehicle ditches, and with no-trespassing signs appearing soon after their acquisitions.
 They informed Valley County that they were terminating leases to roads and snowmobile trails, including a main road which was the only access to public lands.
 According to the United States Forest Service, some of the brothers' restrictions were illegal.
 The brothers' restrictions on hunting, snowmobiling, firewood cutting and transit frustrated locals.
 In 2017 a video emerged of an armed and uniformed DF Development security guard expelling an outdoorsman from a public road, Forest Road 409 (Clear Creek Road), which runs through Dan and Farris Wilks' land, on grounds of trespass.
 According to the Valley County Roads Department superintendent, the DF Development guard was in the wrong, as both the road and a 33-foot easement on either side belong to the county, and as such are public land.

 As of 2019, Dan and Farris Wilks' shell company, DF Development, owned approximately 75,000 acres of land across 306 parcels in Valley County.
 Overall, Dan and Farris Wilks' own about 200,000 acres in Idaho.